Home Warranty for Smart Home Devices: What's Covered in 2026

 • Smart doorbell video/motion sensor

-This distinction matters a lot when it comes to home warranty exclusions — and knowing them in advance can save you the frustration of a denied claim.
+This distinction matters a lot when reviewing home warranty electrical coverage and other system-level protections.
+Knowing the exclusions in advance can save you the frustration of a denied claim.

 Smart Savings Made Simple!